BelfastTechTraining/python/exercises/exercises.md

 --

 ###ex1-4.py
 Write a program that prints out the first 20 Fibonacci numbers.

-You can use the web to find out the definition of the Fibonacci sequence.
+For clarity, the sequence starts with 1 as defined [here](https://en.wikipedia.org/wiki/Fibonacci_number).

 --